The Enemy (Child novel): Plot summary

 After returning to the United States with Summer following his mother's funeral, Reacher secures a meeting with the Chief of Staff, and reveals his findings: with the collapse of the Soviet Union imminent, the army is preparing to downsize its armored units in favor of infantry, and Kramer and his fellow officers, not wanting to lose their prestigious jobs and perks, were preparing to orchestrate an elaborate public relations and lobbying scheme to persuade Congress and the American people to reject the plan.
-Having foreseen this, the Chief admits that he arranged for twenty of the army's best investigators, including Reacher, to be assigned to specific posts across the world on a specific day, using forged orders from Garber, so that they would be in a position to prevent such manipulations.
+Having foreseen this, the Chief admits that he arranged for twenty of the army's best investigators, including Reacher, to be assigned to specific posts across the world on a specific day, using forged orders from Garber, so that they would be in a position to help prevent an internal coup, if the plotters tried to go that far.
 He provides Reacher with evidence of his claims, and notes that the Secretary of Defense was also working with the plotters.

 Reacher deduces that Kramer was gay, and that he met Carbone at the motel, who stole his briefcase when he died and informed Brubaker of the contents.
-He also set up Reacher to be charged with assault to cover his tracks.
+He also set up Reacher to be formally charged with assault for the bouncer from earlier in the story to cover his tracks.
 Coomer and Vassell, eager to recover the briefcase, set up an exchange between Carbone and their gofer Maj.
 Marshall; Marshall killed Carbone and then murdered Brubaker as well before he could use the information.
-He also killed Ms. Kramer while searching her house for the case; Reacher realizes that Marshall also had a relationship with Kramer and killed his wife out of anger and jealousy.
+He also killed Mrs. Kramer while searching her house for the case; Reacher realizes that Marshall also had a relationship with Kramer and killed his wife out of anger and jealousy.

 Reacher travels to California and arrests Vassell and Coomer for conspiracy to commit homicide.
 He then travels to a firing range in the Mojave Desert where Marshall is conducting firing exercises to arrest him as well.
 Marshall attempts to commit suicide by maneuvering the tanks into firing on his position, but Reacher shoots him in the shoulder and takes him into custody.
 The missing agenda is subsequently retrieved from Carbone's billet: it contains a plan to assassinate eighteen prominent infantry officers, including many rising stars, to cripple their modernization efforts.
 The evidence is turned over to military authorities, and the accused are sentenced to life imprisonment for their crimes.